Need more information on planning for retirement?

 Nothing can derail a retirement plan as quickly as high-interest debt — especially from credit cards.
 Try not to carry more debt than you can handle and aim to retire debt-free if possible.

 The information above can be a source of general help for estimating savings goals and developing a savings plan.
 However, your situation is unique, and there may be financial issues and questions that you need help with.
-For specific legal or tax advice, you should always consult with an appropriate professional; for help with general financial planning, consider talking with a financial professional who has retirement planning experience.
+For specific legal or tax advice, you should always consult with an appropriate professional; for help with general financial planning, consider talking with a financial advisor who has retirement planning experience.

 What will your retirement look like?
 Try our retirement planning tool.